 P3 - Green zone: 90 ISK (0.60 EUR) per hour

 P4 - Orange zone: 125 ISK (0.90 EUR) per hour but only on weekdays

-A recent initiative in Reykjavik allows free parking for up to 90 minutes in all parking zones for small cars (including rental cars!) which qualify as part of this scheme.
+A recent initiative in Reykjavik allows free parking for up to 90 minutes in all parking zones for small and electric cars (including rental cars) which qualify as part of this scheme.
 You’ll be able to tell if you qualify for this as you’ll have a clock-shaped sticker in your window.

-Please note that this only allows you 90 minutes of free parking.
+Please note that this only allows you 90 minutes of free parking in Reykjavik.
 After this you will have to pay and failure to do so will likely result in a parking fine being issued.

 Sometimes you just don’t have time to be driving round in circles trying to bag yourself an on-street parking spot.
 Other times you might just be looking for a secure spot to park overnight.
 If this is the case for you, then you can park up in one of the many multi-storey car parks in Reykjavik.
 They can be found at the following locations (and are pinned on our handy Google map, so you can always find the one nearest to you!)